SkipTheVM/SkipTheVM/README.md

 - 👋 Hi, I’m the \\//\\/\\
-- 👀 I’m interested in ...
-Sand Dollars & Obsidian
+- 👀 I’m interested in ... meteorites & magnetism
-- 🌱 I’m currently learning ...
-Computer Science
+- 🌱 I’m currently learning ... processes and politics
-- 💞️ I’m looking to collaborate ...
+- 🧠 I am. ... and that's all I can be.
-- 📫 How to reach me ...
-Smoke Signals
+-

 <!---
 SkipTheVM/SkipTheVM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.